 In addition to the actual cost of the item, there are shipping, foundation construction and installation costs.
 Size also dictates here.
 Ask the cemetery what the charges would be.

 Burial and Entombment arrangements necessitate the purchase of these items.
 If you're considering planning to save the family emotional stress, a casket buying session is one of those hard moments.
 Any guidance you can provide, as to acceptable type and price range, would help a great deal.

 Actually deciding on it would be the best.
 You can get a good idea of what to put in your casket description category of your arrangements by visiting funeral homes, cemeteries even retail stores in some city are open.
 Use the Links on this page as well.

 Caskets come in several metals, woods and even plastics.
-In steel, the most used type, they're priced by 'gauge' of steel, i.e. a 16 'gauge' is generally lower priced than 18 'gauge'.
+In steel, the most used type, they're priced by 'gauge' of steel, i.e. a 16 'gauge' is generally higher priced than 18 'gauge'.

 Caskets prices can carry 500% and 600% profit margins for funeral homes, similar to those in the jewelry trade.
 The reason for this is quite simple, nobody shops around like they would for just about anything else.

 An important point, you can purchase a casket from some other source than the funeral home where the funeral is planned and that funeral home cannot increase your charges nor add some kind of "handling fee".
 This is strictly forbidden by the FTC(Federal Trade Commission) which regulates the death care industry.
 The FTC Link on this page will take you to its information site which has a wealth of things you should know as you formulate your arrangements.